EthernalStar/WinEdit-Dx/README.md

 ### Use Cases

+Here are some situations where I use this Tool:

+VLC Media Player: When playing ISO Images of DVDs or Blu-rays directly in resized mode the Window tends to resize itself
+with enabling the resize Prevention this does not happen anymore.

+OBS Studio: The Window of OBS can easily encapsulated in a child Window of WinEdit Dx.
+After encapsulationg the Window the new Capsule Window can be selected and its DisplayAffinity can now be set.
+As OBS is now inside a child Window of WinEdit Dx of wich the change of DisplayAffinity is possible OBS itself can be excluded from its own capture.
+This may work for many other Windows wich take Screenshots or capture your Desktop.

+A Text Editor could be made transparent to see additional Information on the Window behind like a Webpage or Table.

+Any Window that only displays Information and does not need Interaction could be made transparent and also have the Click-through setting applied.

+The Possibilities of using this Tool for useful or unuseful things are endless.

 ### Building

 There should not be any Problem building the Application because it does not rely on any external installed Packages.